 Double down on online reviews.

 Online reviews are critical.
 Over three-fourths of survey respondents want to see online reviews for local businesses, with 40 percent indicating that they expect them.
 Continually nurture your Yelp presence (or your presence on other review sites that make sense for your industry), so your business doesn’t look stale.

 Ideally, you should have several customer reviews from within the past month.
 On your website, prominently display reviews for both your business as a whole and for each product and service you offer.

 How do you get online reviews for your business?
 You just have to ask.
 Eighty-nine percent of survey respondents said they’d be willing to write a review if they had a positive experience with a business, while only 7 percent indicated they had ever been asked to do so.
 So don’t be shy.
 Peruse your Square Feedback to see which customers have indicated they had a good experience.

 Loyalty or rewards programs are not only a smart way to get more repeat customers, they help differentiate your business from the competition.
 Fifty-seven percent of consumers say offering special rewards for returning customers sets local businesses apart.

 It may seem counterintuitive, but consumers actually want to see more online communication from local businesses through email and social media.
 They’re looking for things like appointment reminders, helpful advice and tips from your blog, invitations to events, and business service updates.

-You can send beautiful emails through Square Email Marketing, targeting them to specific groups of customers (loyal, casual, or lapsed).
-And Square Appointments lets you send automated, friendly reminders to customers to remind them about their upcoming appointments.
+You can send beautiful emails through companies such as MailChimp, targeting them to specific groups of customers (loyal, casual, or lapsed).
+Scheduling partners such as Checkfront, Schedulicity, and Acuity Scheduling, which can be found in the Square App Marketplace let you send automated, friendly reminders to customers to remind them about their upcoming appointments.